 Rampant City Up Next

-Indeed, it’s Manchester City who Tottenham face next in the league, with the Citizens looking like they’ll run away with the title having amassed a five-point lead over Manchester United and a 10-point lead over Liverpool, with a game in hand in both cases.
+Indeed, it’s Manchester City who Tottenham face next, with the Citizens looking like they’ll run away with the title having amassed a five-point lead over Manchester United and a 10-point lead over Liverpool, with a game in hand in both cases.

 City are on a run of 10 consecutive Premier League wins so the odds heavily favour Pep Guardiola’s side in what will also serve as a dress rehearsal for April’s League Cup final.